vandermeerlab/replay_task_rep/README.md

-# seq_dep_replay
+# replay_task_rep
-Project for understanding the sequential dependency in hippocampal replay content
+Project for investigating the role of replay in maintaining balanced and robust task representations